saad3645/opsworks-play-cookbooks/README.md

 ## Usage

 1. Create a new Stack.
-   - Click on the `Advance` link and choose **User custom Chef cookbooks** fields with a custom .
+   - Click on the "Advance" link and choose **Use custom Chef cookbooks**.
-   - In the Repository Url enter `https://github.com/saad3645/opsworks-play-cookbooks.git`, or if you forked this repo use the url for that instead.
+   - In the Repository Url field enter `https://github.com/saad3645/opsworks-play-cookbooks.git`, or if you forked this repo use the url for your repo instead.
    - Optionally add some custom JSON.
 Please refer to the [Attributes](#attributes) section below for example usage.
 2. Create a new custom layer:
-   - Add play2::setup to the setup lifecyle event recipes
+   - Add opsworks_play2::setup to the setup lifecyle event recipes
-   - Add play2::deploy to the deploy lifecyle event recipes
+   - Add opsworks_play2::deploy to the deploy lifecyle event recipes
    - Start a new instance
 3. Add your Play application to the stack, and deploy it.